azevedolab/EDOME/README.md

 The metrics EDOMEr2 and EDOMEr add r2 (squared Pearson correlation) and r (Spearman correlation) to the Euclidean distance equation (DOME), respectively.
 The last metric is EDOME.
 We take the following metrics: r2, r, RMSE, MAE, and R2.
 The goal is to evaluate the distance of a machine-learning model from an ideal model with the following coordinates: r2 = 1.0, r = 1.0, RMSE = 0.0, MAE = 0.0, and R2 = 1.0.

 Reference
 Walsh I, Fishman D, Garcia-Gasulla D, Titma T, Pollastri G; ELIXIR Machine Learning Focus Group; Harrow J, Psomopoulos FE, Tosatto SCE.
 DOME: recommendations for supervised machine learning validation in biology.
 Nat Methods.
-2021; 18(10): 1122-1127.
+2021; 18(10): 1122-1127.   <a href="https://pubmed.ncbi.nlm.nih.gov/34316068/">PubMed</a>

 <H2>Installing EDOME (Linux)</H2>